blaisebarrette/QR-Code-generator-ULP-for-Fusion-electronic/README.md

    - Specify the size (in mils).
    - Choose the destination layer.

-The QR code will be placed automatically in the lower-left quadrant of your board.
+The QR code will be placed automatically in the upper-left quadrant of your board.

 ## important